srg-ics-uplb/ics-os/README.md

 ---

-You can also use the bibtex entry below.
+You can also use the following bibtex entry.

 ```
 @article{hermocilla-ics-os-pitj2009,